scala/docs.scala-lang/_overviews/repl/overview.md

 Power mode also offers some utility methods as documented in the welcome banner.

-Its facilities can be witnessed using `:imports` or `-Xprint:parser`.
+Its facilities can be witnessed using `:imports` or `:settings -Xprint:parser`.

 ### Contributing to Scala REPL